The Environmental Impact of Battery Production and Disposal

 Electric Vehicles (EVs) hinge on battery tech, mainly lithium-ion, to keep rolling.
 These batteries pack a punch in terms of energy and lifespan, but they're not without environmental baggage.
 When you stack up the production of electric vehicle batteries against old-school internal combustion engines, the eco-cost is higher for EVs.
 This is mostly down to the heavy-duty mining and processing of lithium, cobalt, and nickel.
 Plus, nearly half of an EV's carbon emissions are chalked up before it even hits the road.

-The Human Cost of Battery Production
+What is the Human Cost of Battery Production?

 Lithium-ion batteries power our tech-driven world, but they come with a heavy human toll, especially in the Democratic Republic of Congo's cobalt mines.
 Here, miners, including children, face exploitation and unsafe working conditions.
-Children are working without even basic safety gear leading to health problems like constant coughing, serious lung issues and urinary tract infections.
-Shockingly, there's evidence from research by the universities of Lubumbashi, Leuven and Ghent, that the toxic environment is causing birth defects in miners' children.
+Children are working without even basic safety gear leading to health problems like constant coughing, serious lung issues, and urinary tract infections.
+Shockingly, there's evidence from research by the universities of Lubumbashi, Leuven, and Ghent, that the toxic environment is causing birth defects in miners' children.

 The environmental impact is just as grim.
 As we chase efficient batteries, the planet pays a price.
 Responding to this, the EU has stepped up by making companies recycle or repurpose old batteries, pushing for more recycled lithium in new ones.
 This move signals a shift towards more planet-friendly battery practices in production and disposal.